Revision Rhinoplasty

 Revision Rhinoplasty Surgeon

-Revision rhinoplasty is a highly specialised procedure that typically requires a greater level of skill, experience, and surgical judgement than primary rhinoplasty.
-Because of the complexity involved (including scar tissue, altered nasal structures, and functional considerations) it is important to choose a surgeon with specific expertise in revision rhinoplasty.
+Revision rhinoplasty is a highly specialised procedure that usually requires greater surgical planning, experience and judgement than primary rhinoplasty.
+Scar tissue, altered nasal structures and functional concerns can all make revision surgery more complex, so it is important to choose a surgeon with specific expertise in revision rhinoplasty.

 With over 15 years of experience in rhinoplasty and facial surgery, Dr Amir Sadri provides a tailored approach to revision rhinoplasty, carefully assessing each patient’s anatomy, concerns, and goals.
 Every revision procedure is planned on an individual basis to address both aesthetic and functional issues, with a focus on safe, balanced, and natural-looking results.